secretx51/Genetic-Screening-Web-Automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Modern bioinformatic genetic screening requires the use of many online web tools for the analysis of genes.
-This project includes the following web tools: Gepia, LinkedDomics, Tide and Timer.
+This project includes the following web tools: Gepia, LinkedOmics, Tide and Timer.
 This project allows for fast horizontal analysis, via automating the input of genes into these online web-tools with python selenium.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>